thehandsomezebra/nfc-tags-in-the-wild/README.md

 # Finders Keepers - You now own this tag

 Why did you scan a random nfc tag?
-I suppose I could lecture you on why that's a bad idea, but I'm not your mom..
+I suppose I could lecture you on why that's a sketchy idea, but I'm not your mom..

 Anyhow, finders keepers - this tag is yours now.